-Below our Las Vegas criminal defense attorneys answer frequently-asked-questions about category E felonies in Nevada, including definitions, punishments, and record seal time frames.
-Click on a topic to go to that section.
+Below our Las Vegas criminal defense attorneys answer common questions about category E felonies in Nevada, including

-- 4. Can I get a Category E felony sealed?
+- 4. Can I get a record seal?

 - A second offense of peeping with a camera or recorder4